Is Someone Venting? Master the Art of Responding

 Frequently Asked Questions

-Dealing with someone who is constantly venting may indicate deeper underlying issues.
+Dealing with someone who is constantly venting shows deeper underlying issues.
 Set boundaries and let them know you’re willing to listen, but not indefinitely.
 Encourage them to seek professional help if their venting becomes excessive or starts impacting their daily life.
-Remember to prioritize your well-being while offering support.
+Remember to focus your well-being while offering support.

 When someone vents over text, respond to venting by acknowledging their feelings and validating them.
 Encourage them to elaborate by asking open-ended questions.
 Avoid giving unsolicited advice or trying to fix the problem unless asked.
 End with a supportive message and offer further assistance if needed.